About

 • Oral Medications

-Oral treatments, such as fluralaner and ivermectin, are also effective against fleas and ticks.
+Oral treatments are also effective against fleas and ticks.
 The medications are super helpful in removing a parasite infestation in dogs in a simple way.
 These chewable tablets work by circulating the medication through the dog’s bloodstream, where it targets and kills parasites that bite the dog.
 Oral treatments are popular options because they are super convenient and easy to give while also providing long-lasting protection for dogs.

 Conclusion